Botswana Self Drive Itinerary: A Safari to Remember

 The campsites at Xakanaxa (Ka-ka-naka) were shady and well-spaced with shared ablutions.

 Xakanaxa Camp was our favourite camp in Moremi.
-Though, the fact that we came across a leopard on the track, as we drove into camp, and saw a couple of cheetahs nearby, might be influencing our opinion.
+However, the fact that we came across a leopard on the track as we drove into camp and saw a couple of cheetahs nearby might be influencing our opinion.

 On our first night there, we fell asleep listening to a leopard roaring, hippos grunting and the sing-song chimes of tree frogs in the reeds.